Icheler/TU_Many_Bots/README.md

 @@

 ## SLAM
-We use gmapping with a largely base setup.
+We use gmapping (http://wiki.ros.org/gmapping) with a largely base setup.
 We changed the parameters so the map gets updated at a rate of 1Hz.
 Space over 5 meters away gets classified as unknown space which allows to compute frontiers in exploration.
+Configuration is specified in the tmb_communication package under config.

 ## map_merge
-We use the multirobot_map_merge package provided by @@.
+We use the multirobot_map_merge package provided by (http://wiki.ros.org/multirobot_map_merge).
 This allows us to merge maps where the robot start positions are known.
 In theory the algorithm is also able to compute maps without knowing the start positions of the robot.
 This did not work in practice but we could overlay with known starting positions anyway.
 For known start positions the maps get overlayed.
 This means that deviations in SLAM lead to large deviations in the computed merged map.
 So a good SLAM is crucial for this to work properly.

+## exploration
+We use the explore_lite package provided by http://wiki.ros.org/explore_lite.
+This is developed by the same developer as the multirobot_map_merge package we explained previously.
 The only adjustments to the algorithm are a change in topics and increasing the timeout period so frontiers get only classified as unreachable after a longer period of time.
 The algorithm tracks unknown space in the provided map to compute frontiers.
-Then by computing the biggest frontier, a goal is published on the specified topic and then we use move_base to travel to that .
+Then by finding the biggest frontier, a goal is published on the specified topic and then we use move_base to travel to that frontier.
 Map updates lead to new frontiers, which will then impact the computed goal so the biggest frontiers get explored first in a greedy approach.
+Drawbacks of this approach can be found when looking at time needed to explore a complete space, since only the biggest frontiers get explored, newly found frontiers in the vicinity of the robot get explored at a later time.

 ## move_base